qxdFox/DDNet-Client-List/README.md

 - S-Client is a Client all about Customization made by [Sedonya](https://github.com/Sedonya/) and also is Closed-Source for some unknown Reason.
 - it adds a very simple type of war/team list using the Friend/Foe system that already is in the Client.
 - it has a bunch of customization options for the chat, tab and other stuff.
+- Since it's closed source I personally do not recommend downloading it.

 ### [Cactus Client](https://cactuss.me/)